AhouLucas/linma2222-project/part4/report/slides.typ

   $g_t = 1/2 y_t^top H y_t$ with
   $y_t = (q_t, z_t^a, z_t^u, u_t, xi_t^a, xi_t^p)^top$.

-  #muted[
-    Full matrix $H$ is given in the report (Q2.3).
-Use this slide if asked “how did you get the quadratic structure?”.
-  ]
 ]

 == Appendix: LQR Riccati and theoretical reward (Q4.4)<touying:hidden>